Introduction to layouts¶

 Layouts are one of Lino's important features that make Lino projects different from plain Django projects.
 Layouts provide a way to design forms using the Python language and independently of the chosen front end.

-Code examples in this document are taken from A Local Exchange Trade System.
+Code examples in this document are taken from The LETS tutorial.

 class Products(dd.Table): ... column_names = 'id name providers customers' ...